hustler0109/asteroid/asteroid puzzle/README.md

 ## Acknowledgements

-This implementation of Fifteen Sliding Puzzle was created by [Your Name].
-Special thanks to [Name] for inspiration or assistance during development.
+This implementation of Fifteen Sliding Puzzle was created by Shristy Joshi Thakur.

 ---